DjoCoding/expression-evaluater/README.md

 **lexerf.pas** : contains the lex function which will take the user input and return a sequence of tokens needed for parsing!

-**parserf.pas** : contains the functions nedded for parsing user input!
+**parserf.pas** : contains the functions nedded for parsing user input and generating the abstract syntax tree!

+**astf.pas** : contains the constructors of the AST nodes!

 ## Getting Started